violet-eco/violet-eco.github.io/docs/technical/devices.md

 # Devices

+Devices are critical in providing many operations and interactions in the Violet system.
-In the Violet system, devices play a crucial role in enabling various functionalities and interactions.
-Devices can include hardware components such as cameras, microphones, storage drives, network adapters, and more.
-The system manages these devices through the use of device handler files (DHF) and provides a unified interface for interacting with them.
+Cameras, microphones, storage drives, network adapters and other hardware components can be included in devices.
+The system controls various devices using device handling files (DHF) and offers a single interface for dealing with them.

 - [Devices](#devices)
   - [Connecting a New Device](#connecting-a-new-device)